ryank-holgate/BuildorBail/replit.md

 - **Shared**: Common schemas and types used by both client and server
 - **Client**: React application with UI components and pages
 - **Server**: Express API with services and storage abstraction
+- **Netlify**: Serverless function adaptations for Netlify deployment
 - **Root**: Configuration files and build scripts

-The application is designed for deployment on platforms like Replit, with automatic database provisioning and environment variable management.
-The storage layer uses an abstraction pattern that allows switching between in-memory and PostgreSQL storage based on environment configuration.
+The application uses an abstraction pattern that allows switching between platforms while maintaining core functionality.
+The Replit version provides full features, while the Netlify version is optimized for serverless constraints.

 ## Recent Changes